jstrausstng/slides/sql-common-mistakes/presentation.md

 * Too many indexes
 	* Additional index on Primary Key column
 		* Most DBMS create index for PK column
-	* Index on long String-like columns like VARCHAR(300)
+	* Index on long string-like columns like VARCHAR(300)
-		* depend on situation
+		* Depends on situation
 		* Index can get huge
-		* columns like `content`, `description` etc. are less likely to be searched
+		* Columns like `content`, `description` etc. are less likely to be searched

 ----

 ## Indexes

 * Too many indexes which are not used in search
-	* Indexes on columns with little value variations like gender
+	* Indexes on columns with little value variations like eye color
-	* Duplicated Indexes
+	* Duplicated indexes
 		* Example
 			* Index on surname, firstname
 			* Index on surname